skip to Main Content

 Micom is accredited by A2LA to perform various ASTM tests as well as many other test methods.

-For additional test methods related to Salt Spray Testing, we invite you to visit the following pages: ASTM B117, Cyclic Corrosion Testing, Coating Testing, and Accelerated Aging Testing.
+For additional test methods related to corrosion testing offered by Micom Laboratories, visit the following pages: ASTM B117, Coating Testing, Environmental Simulation Testing, and Accelerated Aging Testing.

 Receive a quote within